rebeccacremona/AudioIDE/README.md

   Syntax highlighting themes should specify pitches for this chord, taking care to ensure the experience remains acceptably consonant with all syntax "colors."

 c) Users who do not enable the background tone should be able to trigger it temporarily on demand while holding down a keyboard shortcut.
 If the tone is already enabled, the same shortcut should temporarily increase its volume.

+refs:
+- "Indicates indentation with a tone or a spoken cue if audio indentation is in use." http://tvraman.github.io/emacspeak/manual/Reading.html#Reading

 ### Linting